avanzosc/project-addons/project_task_cost/README.rst

    :alt: License: AGPL-3

 =================
-Project Task Cost
+Project task cost
 =================

-With this module you can estimate the cost of a task.
+* With this module you can estimate the cost of a task.
 Cost are only visible for coordinator users, a new group above project manager.

 Bug Tracker
 ===========